Friday, June 15, 2018

 A bit Daisy-esque

-My basic plan was to follow Boro's advice and go and see the main stadium in Odessa, the ground of Chornomorets Odessa which is near the coast.
+My basic plan was to follow Boro's advice and go and see the main stadium in Odesa, the ground of Chornomorets Odesa which is near the coast.
 From there I would go to the beach and have a paddle in the Black Sea - or even a swim if I could find a locker to store my clothes.
 After that it was back to the city.
 I would see how I went for time.
 Whether to come back to the hotel or go straight to the pub for the World Cup opening.

 I went past the place I met Boro yesterday and walked down the Poemkin stairs to the port.